organicmaps/organicmaps/tools/python/maps_generator/README.md

 PLANET_URL: https://download.geofabrik.de/asia/japan-latest.osm.pbf
 PLANET_MD5_URL: https://download.geofabrik.de/asia/japan-latest.osm.pbf.md5
 ...
+```

 To build an entire country with coastlines, you need to download the *latest_coasts.geom* and *latest_coasts.rawgeom* files and specify their path in the config.

-```
+You don't need to download these files if the whole planet is built.
+They are generated in the process of building the whole planet.

 3. Run